money-god/auction-keeper/CollateralDocker.md

-# Running a collateral keeper in docker
+# Running a Collateral Keeper in Docker

 ## 1) Get RAI